 PHIL-3573.
-Dante's Divine Comedy and the Medieval Aristotelian Tradition
+Dante (and the Medieval Aristotelian Tradition)

 This course will involve a close reading of the major works of Dante Alighieri, especially The Divine Comedy.
 Attention will be directed to Dante's synthesis of Aristotelian philosophy and the theology and philosophy of Thomas Aquinas.
-Prerequisites: PHIL 1013 or PHIL 1023 or permission of the instructor.
+Prerequisites: PHIL 2113 and 2123, or PHIL 2133 and 2143.

-PHIL-3613, Kant
+PHIL-3613.
+Kant